 Sometimes you may need surgery to find out the exact stage.
 This means that your treatment plan may only be decided or may change after you have had surgery.

+Staging non-muscle-invasive bladder cancer

-The most common bladder cancer - non-muscle-invasive bladder cancer - will be staged as the following:
+The most common bladder cancer - non-muscle-invasive bladder cancer is staged as follows:

 Carcinoma in situ (CIS): This appears as flat, red areas in your bladder.
-This type of bladder cancer is more likely to come back after treatment, often as another non-invasive cancer in the bladder.
-CIS is always classed as high grade.
-It can grow more quickly and can become invasive.
-This means it may need different treatment to other non-muscle-invasive bladder cancers.
+CIS is always classed as high grade because the cells are very abnormal and can grow quickly.